 The specifications for exchanging VTL validation rules in SDMX messages, for storing rules and for requesting validation rules from web services will be provided in a specific update to the SDMX Technical Standards on which the SDMX Technical Working Group is working on.

 - Part 1, highlighting the main characteristics of VTL, its core assumptions and the information model the language is based on;

 - Part 2, containing the full library of operators ordered by category, including examples; this first version can support validation and basic compilation needs.
 Future versions, whose design is already in progress, will include more features related to transformation of data;

 - EBNF notation (Extended Backus-Naur Form) which is the technical notation to be used as a test bed for all the examples throughout the document.

 Download the complete VTL 1.0 package (part 1, part 2, EBNF)

-Please send your comments to the SDMX Technical Working Group (SDMX-TWG) at email@example.com.
+Please send your comments to the SDMX Technical Working Group (TWG) at firstname.lastname@example.org.
 Each email message should contain only a limited set of numbered – and possibly homogeneous – comments and should contain the elements indicated in the attached comment log.